awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amazonmq-broker.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LdapServerMetadata`  <a name="cfn-amazonmq-broker-ldapservermetadata"></a>
 Optional\.
 The metadata of the LDAP server used to authenticate and authorize connections to the broker\.
+Does not apply to RabbitMQ brokers\.
 *Required*: No
 *Type*: [LdapServerMetadata](aws-properties-amazonmq-broker-ldapservermetadata.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)